-Upon completion of the final survey event a baseline survey report will be provided to the CEO in accordance with conditions 13-6(1) and 13-6(2).
-The report will present data collected including an assessment of groundwater and surface water quality of the GUWPCA and the Ellen Brook against available criteria and trend analysis.
+Upon completion of the final groundwater and surface water survey event a baseline survey report will be provided to the CEO of the OEPA in accordance with conditions 14-6(1) and 14-6(2).
+The report will present data collected including an assessment of groundwater and surface water quality along with groundwater standing water levels against available criteria and trend analysis.

-The report will identify exceedances of applicable published criteria and determine site specific threshold criteria applicable the GUWPCA and Ellen Brook for incorporation into monitoring regimes implemented during the construction and operation phases.
+The baseline survey report will identify exceedances of applicable published criteria and determine sitespecific threshold criteria applicable for incorporation into monitoring regimes implemented during the construction and operation phases.